dparedesh/electron-charge-misid/README.md

 Once the background has been subtracted, the likelihood method can be applied.

-All the procedure described in this section is performed by the macro:
+All the procedure described in this section, including the minimization of the likelihood function defined by Equation (3) is performed by the macro:

     Likelihood.C

-The rates are stored in  histograms that are saved in .root format.
+The macro will output the *charge misidentification rates that minimize the likelihood* as a function of the electron $|\eta|$ and $p_\text{T}$.
+Those rates are stored in 2D histograms, and saved into a file in a .root format.

 ## Estimate the background from charge misidentification

-Once the rates are estimated, every event in the opposite-sign sample is scaled by applying a weight that is computed using the charge misidentification rates as explained in Section~(#anchor-rates)
+Once the charge misidentification rates are estimated, every event in the opposite-sign sample is scaled by applying a weight computed using Equations (1) and (2).

-The new sample using the charge flip weight is obtained with the following macro:
+This is done with the following macro:

     GetQMisIDNtuple.C

+For the input sample, the macro will output the *same sample with an extra variable* called *weight_qFlip*, corresponding to the charge flip weight.

 # Additional studies